digicatapult/sqnc-process-management/README.md

 npm run test
 ```

-If you with to see output from the `sqnc-node` container brought up with `testcontainers` run:
+If you want to see output from the `sqnc-node` container brought up with `testcontainers` run:

 ```shell
  DEBUG=testcontainers* npm run test